-- Appropriate the assessment is suited to the performance being assessed (example driving test to assess driving performance and a high way code test to test understanding of road codes). - · Fair assessment methods does not disadvantage individuals or groups of individuals. - · Integrated with work or learning evidence collection can be ongoing and linked with normal learning or work. - Manageable the methods used is relatively straight forward, readily arranged and will not interfere unduly with learning. - · The evidence collected should be: - Valid assessment to provided evidence that are fit for the purposes. - Direct assessment activities should be as similar as possible to the conditions of actual performance (example a simulation exercise) - Authentic the work being assessed is attributable to the student/candidate being assessed.
+- Appropriate the assessment is suited to the performance being assessed (for example a driving test to assess driving performance and a highway code test to test understanding of road codes). - Fair assessment methods do not disadvantage individuals or groups of individuals. - · Integrated with work or learning evidence collection can be ongoing and linked with normal learning or work. - Manageable the methods used are relatively straightforward, readily arranged and will not interfere unduly with learning. - · The evidence collected should be: - Valid assessment to provide evidence that is fit for the purposes. - Direct assessment activities should be as similar as possible to the conditions of actual performance (for example a simulation exercise). - Authentic the work being assessed is attributable to the student/candidate being assessed.
 If there is outside assistance it must not distort the assessment. - Sufficient - the evidence will establish with confidence that all criteria have been met and that performance to the required standard could be repeated with consistency.

 Assessment should be systematic.
 Assessment activities are planned and recording is rigorous.
 Assessment should be open in the sense that the candidate understands the assessment process and the criteria to be applied.
-It should be consistent in that under similar circumstances, the assessor will make the same judgement again and that other assessors will make similar judgements.
+It should be consistent in that under similar circumstances, the assessor will make the same judgement again and other assessors will make similar judgements.